Lorna J. Gibson

 Room 8-135, 77 Mass.
 Ave., Cambridge, MA 02139

 Our group has contributed to the understanding of the mechanics of cellular solids, as well as to their use in many of the above applications.
-Recent and current projects include: the mechanics of fluid flow through open-cell foams for helmets and blast protection; the design and characterization of osteochondral scaffolds for the regeneration of cartilage as well as the underlying bone; and the mechanical interaction between biological cells, such as fibroblasts, and tissue engineering scaffolds (e.g. cell migration, contraction).
+Recently completed projects include: the design and characterization of osteochondral scaffolds for the regeneration of cartilage as well as the underlying bone; the mechanics of fluid flow through open-cell foams for protection from impacts; and low thermal conductivity aerogels for building applications.
+Current project include: structural bamboo products and the mechanics of balsa and balsa-inspired engineering materials.

 Gibson, L.J. and Ashby, M.F.
 (1997) Cellular Solids: Structure and Properties.
 Second Edition.
 Cambridge University Press.